-So, whether you’re planning a full Burns supper, a plate or haggis or are simply just raising a glass in his memory, here are the top 3 Scottish Gins we recommend for your Burns night toast.
+So, whether you’re planning a full Burns supper, a plate of haggis or are simply just raising a glass in his memory, here are a few suggestions for Scottish Gins we’d recommend for your Burns night toast.

-The obvious choice for the traditional “Toast to the Lassies” end of the Burns Night meal, this wee dram has been designed as a drink for the lassies.
+No real Burn’s Night is complete without the traditional “Toast to the Lassies” at the end of the meal.
+And this wee dram has been designed as a drink for the lassies.
 It features bilberry leaves, strawberry leaves, heather tops, speedwell and wild thyme, ingredients found in the Moorland tea recipe.

 Martin Murray, founder of Rock Rose Gin says